Signs of passion in a relationship

 Are you in a passionate relationship?
-When we think of passion, we probably think of the “spark” or “firecrackers” of the beginning of a relationship.
-When you find yourself preoccupied with thoughts of your partner, constantly wanting to be with them, that’s a sign that your passion is growing – and that you’re falling in love.
+When you think of passion, you probably think of the “spark” or “firecrackers” in the beginning of a relationship.
+When you find yourself preoccupied with thoughts of your partner and constantly want to be with them, that’s a sign of passion in a relationship – and that you’re falling in love.

-But passion isn’t just for new relationships.
-All partners should strive to have a stage one relationship, filled with love and intimacy.
-This kind of profound connection is essential to the human experience – but it doesn’t always just happen.
+But passionate love isn’t just for new relationships.
+Partners at any stage of their relationship can strive to have a stage one relationship, filled with love and intimacy.
+This kind of profound connection is essential to the human experience – but it doesn’t always happen.

-As Tony Robbins has said, “Love is something that you consciously create every moment, every day.”
+Tony says, “Love is something that you consciously create every moment, every day.”
 You need passion in your partnership and in your life.
-If you’re lucky enough to have it already, you’ll recognize these 10 signs of a passionate relationship.
+If you’re lucky enough to have it already, you’ll recognize the signs of a passionate relationship.

-Want to ignite the passion in your relationship?Download The Ultimate Relationship Guide
+These tips will ignite passion in your relationshipDownload The Ultimate Relationship Guide

 As Tony says, “The quality of your life equals the quality of your relationships.”
-Wouldn’t you rather have a deep, passionate relationship than something that feels more like friendship?
-The bottom line is that life is too short to live a single moment without passion – especially in your relationship.
+Wouldn’t you rather have a deep, passionate love than something that feels more like friendship?
+While companionate love is also important to a successful, long-term partnership, the bottom line is that life is too short to live a single moment without passion – especially in your relationship.

 Signs of a passionate relationship

 1. You want to know everything about the other person.
 Long conversations don’t have to stop once you’ve been together for a while.
 There’s always more to learn – and you want to know it all, good and bad.

 2. You love everything about each other.
 This doesn’t mean you idolize each other.
 It means that you recognize your partner’s flaws and love them anyway.
 This fulfills their need for significance – one of the deepest of the six human needs.